Digitalisation

 What does this mean in practical terms for doctors and dentists?

-• Digital reimbursement, currently still known as ‘accelerated reimbursement’.
+• Digitalised reimbursement, currently still known as 'accelerated reimbursement'.

-This obligation to transmit invoices will not come into force for doctors and dentists until January 2026.
-It should also be noted that patients still have the right to obtain a printed version of the invoice for their own use, or must receive a ‘receipt’ as part of the PID.
+The obligation to transmit invoices will not come into force for doctors and dentists until 2026.
+The exact date has yet to be determined.
+It should also be noted that patients still have the right to obtain a printed version of the invoice for their own purposes.

 Can I be exempted from the digital obligation?

-The Amendment provides for the possibility of exemption from the digital transmission obligation for doctors and dentists born before 1 January 1965 who meet all of the following conditions:
+Doctors and dentists can be exempted from the digital transmission obligation, if they are born before 1 January 1965 and if they meet all of the following conditions:

 • they do not work within a medical or dental association as provided for in Article 3 of the agreement, and